Configuring distributed caches

 The password for the authentication to the remote server for the remote store.

 It replaces the password attribute of digest tag of the configuration specified via XML file (see cache-config-file option.).
-If the option is specified, cache-remote-host and cache-remote-username are required as well and the related configuration in XML file should not be present.
+If the option is specified, cache-remote-username is required as well and the related configuration in XML file should not be present.

 CLI: --cache-remote-password